brookemahoney/loopduplicate.com/docroot/sites/all/themes/loopd_radix/README.txt

 This
 It uses bundler, compass, and grunt.

-This theme uses rvm, bundler, compass, and grunt.
+This theme uses rvm, bundler, compass, grunt, and npm shrinkwrap.
 It is a sub theme of Radix.

 Ruby 2.1.2 is required.
 Using rvm, it can be installed with: rvm install 2.1.2